nebius/nebius-architect-solution-library/glusterfs-cluster-ubuntu/README.md

 **Scalability**: GlusterFS is designed to scale horizontally, allowing you to add additional storage nodes seamlessly to accommodate growing storage needs.
 It can scale to petabytes of storage and handle a large number of clients accessing data concurrently.

-**lexibility**: GlusterFS supports various storage types, including local disk, Network Attached Storage (NAS), Direct Attached Storage (DAS), and cloud storage, allowing you to create a unified storage pool from diverse storage resources.
+**Flexibility**: GlusterFS supports various storage types, including local disk, Network Attached Storage (NAS), Direct Attached Storage (DAS), and cloud storage, allowing you to create a unified storage pool from diverse storage resources.

 **Redundancy and Fault Tolerance**: GlusterFS provides options for data redundancy and fault tolerance through features like replication and erasure coding (dispersed volumes).
 These features ensure data availability and resilience against hardware failures.